 Parents Need to Know

-Parents need to know that this series, now in syndication, began with the sisters as young teens and ended six years later with them in college -- which allowed episode topics to gain some maturity over the years.
+Parents need to know that this series began with the sisters as young teens and ended six years later with them in college -- which allowed episode topics to gain some maturity over the years.
 The list ranges from divorce, dating (both parents and kids), and break-ups to skipping school, learning to drive, and first jobs.

 What's the story?